SaharshLaud/NBeats_Time_Series/README.md

 # What works and what doesn't
-The given Machine Learning Challenge was truly inspiring and challenges my concepts and knowledge in the field of Machine Learning.
-Out of the given tasks, I was able to implement the NBeats model usiing Pytorch and apply it for the enitre 50 time series data files.
+The given Machine Learning Challenge was truly inspiring and challenged my concepts and knowledge in the field of Machine Learning.
+Out of the given tasks, I was able to implement the NBeats model using Pytorch implementation and apply it for the enitre 50 time series data files.

 The second task regarding REvin normalization was a little beyond my current knowledge base and although I was able to understand how Revin works by normalizing and then denormalizing the time series data to improve performance, I was not able to implement the same in my NBeats pipeline.